It's easy to use your Square account to set up a customer loyalty program, but how does it compare to other POS loyalty software?

 - You are looking to create or expand a rewards program

-- You are wanting a convenient way to create a customer database
+- You want a convenient way to create a customer database